janchorowski/nn_assignments/README.md

 This is the starter code for assignments.

+We highly reccomned that you use lab computers to do the assignments.
+Please follow the [lab guide](lab_guide.pdf) for instructions on accessing lab computers from home.

+If you wish to use your own computer, please install Anaconda Python, Tensorflow and Pytorch on it.
+On Linux this should be easy, on Windows doable.
+We will make sure that the starter code runs on Python 2.7 on lab computers.
+For Python 3 and Windows support, please send us GitHub Pull Requests.

-To begin please clone it to your computer:
+To begin working on the assignments please clone the repository to your computer:

 1. on **Linux** execute `git clone https://github.com/janchorowski/nn_assignments.git`
 2. on **Windows** first install a `git` client, such as [TortoiseGIT](https://tortoisegit.org/).
 Alternatively, you may want the console tools [MSysGit](https://git-for-windows.github.io/).
 Then clone the repository either using the GUI, or from the Git bash shell using  `git clone https://github.com/janchorowski/nn_assignments.git`.